Blog-Reference and Blog-Reference

 Worse.
 In the past decades the US households increased their debt, that is, they were dissaving.
 So, BOTH the private and public households ran deficits.
 From the formula above follows that this boosts profit Qm TWICE.
 And this is exactly what has been observed and criticized as a catastrophic deterioration of the income distribution.

-So, by arguing for goverment deficits because the “private sector should normally be allowed to maintain a financial surplus” Peter Cooper is de facto arguing for profit increases of the business sector.#1 He obscures this fact by lumping together the business sector and the household sector to the “private sector”.#2
+So, by arguing for government deficits because the “private sector should normally be allowed to maintain a financial surplus” Peter Cooper is de facto arguing for profit increases of the business sector.#1 He obscures this fact by lumping together the business sector and the household sector to the “private sector”.#2

 #1 See also ‘Keynesianism as ultimate profit machine’